HOW TO: TIPS & TRICKS

-You see this pretty cake?
-Well it’s a pretty cake in disguise.
-Underneath it’s pretty frosting and layers of coconut, is one big ugly hole.
+The cake you see here is hiding a secret.
+Underneath it’s frosting and layers of coconut, is one big ugly hole.
 That’s right.
 I baked a cake and it sunk completely in the middle.
 But you couldn’t tell from looking at it could you?

 Thankfully, this cake was a tester cake in preparation for a special event coming up which needed to meet these requirements: